BossunWang/DRB-GAN/README.md

 ### Observation
 * The filters of blur image like Rolling Guidance Filter and Guided Filter are generated artifact(rectangle patters and raster effect on contours)
 * Add random noise on contours by Gabor Filter is generated artifact(raster effect on contours), if using noise on non-contours same result as add_random_noise
+* original architecture not stable when adversarial weight up to 5.0 and generated artifact(rectangle patters and raster effect on contours)